giancosta86/Chronos-IDE/README.md

 Chronos IDE is based on [OmniEditor](https://github.com/giancosta86/OmniEditor), a JavaFX library encapsulating a fully-functional, customizable IDE for programming languages.

-Chronos IDE also employs the [Chronos](https://github.com/giancosta86/Chronos) engine.
+Chronos IDE also employs the [Chronos](https://github.com/giancosta86/Chronos) engine and [Helios](https://github.com/giancosta86/Helios-core).

 All the *special thanks* mentioned in the related README files apply to Chronos IDE as well.